semaphoreci/docs/docs/ci-cd-environment/configure-self-hosted-agent.md

 Additionally, you can use `fail-on-pre-job-hook-error` to control whether the job should proceed or fail if an error occurs while executing that script.

+### `source-pre-job-hook`

+By default, the agent executes the pre-job hook in a new shell session, e.g., `bash <pre-job-hook-path>`.
+However, in some cases, it is useful to make environment changes made during the pre-job hook execution visible to following job commands.
+The `source-pre-job-hook` allows that.
+It instructs the agent to use `source <pre-job-hook-path>` instead.

 ### `post-job-hook-path`

 This parameter allows you to configure a hook to execute after a job finishes.
 It accepts the path to a script (Bash/PowerShell) that will be run right after the job's epilogue commands.
 The hook is executed before terminating the PTY created for the job, so the hook has access to the environment variables exposed in the job.